Joy of Living

 Sikhi: Living with Wisdom

 Sikhi (Sikh religion, Sikhism), the journey of life-long learning, evolved in the Panjab region from the 15th century onwards.
-This young world religion has unique traditions, including its own poetic script-language (Gurmukhi), naming conventions, and devotional recitation style.
-Sikhi draws on timeless spiritual wisdom (Gurmat) revealed to over 30 Enlightened Ones, which has been preserved until today (Gurbani).
+This young world religion has unique traditions, including its own poetic script-language (Gurmukhi), naming conventions, devotional recitation style, and noble attire.
+Sikhi draws on timeless spiritual wisdom (Gurmat) revealed to over 30 Enlightened Ones (Gur, Bhagat), which has been preserved until today (Gurbani).
 It inspires around 25 million Sikhs worldwide, and 35,000 in the German-speaking regions.
 Sikhi views all sentient beings as part of one family.
-Its wisdom helps reflecting upon childhood imprints, all forms of colonization and mental impurity.
-Gurmat thus paves the way to distinguish natural needs from desires, embrace a cyclical worldview, transcend the diaspora of ephemerality, heal, and return to our common spiritual homeland - while living a dignified, ethical, healthy, and spiritual life in harmony with nature and the Divine.
+Its wisdom helps reflecting upon childhood imprints and estrangement from divinity.
+Gurmat thus paves the way to distinguish natural needs from desires, transcend the diaspora of ephemerality, and embrace a cyclical worldview while living a dignified, ethical, healthy, and spiritual life in harmony with nature and the Divine.
+More…

 About us